 QR5.7.1 The Simulation Hypothesis

-A simulation is a representation of something else, like a model of the Empire State building that represents it.
-An information simulation is a model made of information, as computers simulate the weather to predict it, and flight simulators let pilots experience a plane before they fly it.
-An information simulation then represents something physical but is itself just information.
+A simulation is a representation of something else, as a model of the Eiffel Tower is, and an information simulation is one based on information.
+For example, our computers can simulate the weather to predict it, and flight simulators let pilots experience a plane before they fly it, so an information simulation represents something physical but is itself just information.

 The simulation hypothesis, that our world is a simulation created by a physical computer in another world, was portrayed in the film The Matrix, where Morpheus says: